mechanomi/img-mm/README.md

 ## High-level goals

-- [x] Uses simple Python web app framework (Flask?)
+- [x] Uses simple Python web app framework
-- [X] Runs from the commandline and is given paths to find images
+- [X] Runs from the command line and is given paths to find images
 - [X] Launches app in browser
-- [X] Displays multiple (default: two) photos
+- [X] Displays multiple photos
+- [ ] Work with more than two photos
 - [X] Prioritize the ranking of images with least confidence
-- [X] Photos are now in a match. you click the winner
+- [X] Photos are now in a match and you select the winner
 - [X] App uses ELO type algo to determine new ranks
 - [X] Ranks written to file metadata
 - [ ] Document format so other apps can work with it